Bkamahl/ReservableRooms/README.md

 ## F.A.Q.

-Q: Does this support buddy lists?
-A: Yes.
+> Does this support buddy lists?
+Yes.

-Q: Will a 500 prop car being removed lag the server?
-A: Depends on the server.
+> Will a 500 prop car being removed lag the server?
+Depends on the server.

-Q: What do I need to use this addon?
-A: A CPPI complient prop protection, and a map with the entities.
+> What do I need to use this addon?
+A CPPI complient prop protection, and a map with the entities.

-Q: Who all made this addon?
-A: I (Bkamahl/BabyBear) single handedly coded this addon with the help of the Gmod Wiki and some Facepunch threads.
+> Who made this addon?
+I (Bkamahl/BabyBear) single handedly coded this addon with the help of the Gmod Wiki and some Facepunch threads.

-Q: Why did you make this?
-A: So people on advanced building servers can't be annoyed while building, if they wanted.
+> Why did you make this?
+So people on advanced building servers can't be annoyed while building, if they wanted.

-Q: Where do I report bugs?
-A: Either make an issue on GitHub or contact me on Steam(id/Bkamahl) or Discord(BabyBear#5785).
+> Where do I report bugs?
+Either make an issue on GitHub or contact me on Steam(id/Bkamahl) or Discord(BabyBear#5785).

-Q: What is the entity called?
-A: "reservableroom".
+>What is the hammer entity called?
+"reservableroom"

 ## Instructions: